Seweryn Chomet: Post academic career

 Princess Helena.
 His detailed research led to a unique collection of Royal material which led to an audience with the Queen, and some photographs of them in discussion; the book was called Helena, A Princess Reclaimed.

 Soon after was another hugely forensic literary effort as he uncovered the secrets of how a Frenchman conned his way into 19th-century royal circles by pretending to be a count.
 When his consultant recently told him he had a serious illness, Chomet's main concern was whether he would have time to finish writing his current book, fortunately he managed it.

 Although he was not an overtly religious man, he had a huge respect for the traditions for Judaism, his roots and the huge pain and sacrifices of his ancestors.
 In 1990, he wrote and published a book entitled Outrage at Auschwitz.
 The introduction was written by Immanuel Jakobovits, who at the time was the chief rabbi of British Jewry.
 That book and its message had a significant impact.
 It restated the sanctity of Auschwitz as a Jewish cemetery, a holy place that must not be desecrated.
 He was completely adamant about this and drew on the expert knowledge of religious scholars, both Jews and others, to explore why a Carmelite convent had chosen to build on the site of Auschwitz.
 His book, also supported by Sir Sigmund Sternberg, a notable figure in British, Jewish and European society, helped build a case to persuade Pope John Paul II, the "Polish Pope", to have the convent removed from Auschwitz.
 It also helped secure an apology from the Pope for the anti-semitism meted out by the Catholic Church to Jews over centuries.

-The motivation for writing the book may have been a school friend of his who probably perished at Auschwitz.
+The motivation for writing the book may have been a school friend of his who probably was murdered at Auschwitz.
 He was committed to ensuring that the sanctity of this place where his friend and the hundreds of thousands of others were murdered would remain intact.
 Auschwitz was also a Polish town.
 Its real name, before the Nazis took it over, was actually "Oszienchem".
 He also did other mitzvahs, good deeds, of which we know very very little about.
 He often went about it in his own quiet way on a grand scale and sometimes on a smaller scale too.

 Another of his personality traits was his intellectual sense of humour which had a rather unusual range.
 He was once overheard at a dinner party sharing jokes about superstring theory with two of Britain's top scientists, jokes that probably only a handful of people could understand, let alone laugh at.